Come and meet us

 The number of attraction and theme parks is still growing and the competition is fierce.
 It’s not just theme parks that are constantly reinventing themselves; holiday resorts, zoos, shopping centres and museums - to name a few examples from your future field of work - also focus more and more on creating memorable experiences.
 In addition, there is still much to gain in terms of corporate social responsibility.
 In short, things can and must change to become more experiential and more sustainable.A new generation of managers

-There is a high demand for a new generation of managers capable of creating successful and meaningful concepts and experiences (concept design) from a business perspective (business design).
-In this specialisation, you will learn how to innovate the offerings in such a way that it adds value for both the visitor and the company you work for.The challenge
+There is great demand for a new generation of managers capable of creating successful and meaningful concepts and experiences (concept design) from a business perspective (business design).
+In this specialisation, you will learn how to innovate products and services to create added value for both visitors and the company you work for.The challenge

-You will dive into the world of marketing, finance, workforce planning and security, as you need this knowledge.
+You will dive into the world of marketing, finance, workforce planning and safety, because you need that knowledge.
 But you will also explore the fields of Hospitality, Imagineering and Storytelling.
 You will work on your creative leadership skills and learn about change management.
-Each subject is linked to a real client from the world of attractions.
-During your studies, you can do a placement at ‘world parks’ such as Walt Disney World in Orlando, Europa-Park and Efteling.Why choose Attractions & Theme Parks Management?
+Each course is linked to a real client from the world of attractions.
+During your studies, you can do a placement at ‘world parks’ such as Walt Disney World in Orlando, Europa-Park, and Efteling.More information can be found on the webpage of Attractions & Theme Parks Management.

 - Social Innovation